Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Preference for public sector opportunities among young Ivorians

-We can describe resolvable uncertainty more formally with the distribution of individual-specific Inter-Quartile Range (IQR) of the ex ante returns, thanks to Theorem \ref{th:characterisation_2}.
-For the majority of the population (contained between the 10-\textit{th} and the 90-\textit{th} percentile) the estimated values range between 0.8 and 1.6 times the average perceived wage in the public sector.
+We can describe resolvable uncertainty more formally with the distribution of individual-specific Inter-Quartile Range (IQR) of the ex ante returns (Proposition 1, M\'eango, 2025).
+Figure \ref{fig:distr_IQR} shows that for most of the population, the estimated value of the IQR ranges between 0.4 and 1.4 times the average perceived wage in the public sector.
 These results confirm the high prevalence of uncertainty in the population.
 This result has two implications: (1) ex ante policy evaluation needs to account for the high level of resolvable uncertainty.
 Looking just at the mean/median could be misleading.
-(2) It appears that job-seekers have a high value of waiting and collecting more information on each sector's offer instead of committing ex ante to one sector \citep[on the option-value arising from collecting information, see, for example,][]{gong2020,meango2022}.
+(2) It appears that jobseekers have a high value of waiting and collecting more information on each sector's offer instead of committing ex ante to one sector \citep[on the option-value arising from collecting information, see, for example,][]{gong2020,meango2022}.